pachyderm/pachyderm/doc/reference/pipeline_spec.md

 algorithms](https://en.wikipedia.org/wiki/Online_algorithm), a canonical
 example is summing a set of numbers since the new numbers can be added to the old total without having to reconsider the numbers which went into that old total.
-Incremental is design to work nicely with the `--split` flag to `put-file` because it will cause only the new chunks of the file to be displayed to each step of the pipeline.
+Incremental is designed to work nicely with the `--split` flag to `put-file` because it will cause only the new chunks of the file to be displayed to each step of the pipeline.